4d/docs/website/translated_docs/es/API/Document.md

 #### Descripción

 The `.original` property returns <!-- REF #document.original.Summary -->the target element for an alias, a shortcut, or a symbolic link file<!-- END REF -->.
-The target element can be:
+El elemento objetivo puede ser:

 *   a file object
-*   a folder object
+*   un objeto de la carpeta

 For non-alias files, the property returns the same file object as the file.